Chocks: Indian Political Dynamics

 Kamaraj Plan (1963)

 In response to India's crushing defeat in the 1962 border war with China and the growing influence of regional parties, Nehru deliberated on fortifying the Congress party.
 Kamaraj presented a strategic proposal tailored to this objective, subsequently renowned as the Kamaraj Plan (K-Plan).
 The plan urged Congress leaders to focus on rebuilding the party at the grassroots level by having senior Congress leaders step down from ministerial positions.
-This move aimed to revitalise the Congress's objectives and policies, intending to strengthen it at both the national and state levels.
+This move aimed to revitalize the Congress's objectives and policies, intending to strengthen it at both the national and state levels.

 The K-Plan, swiftly approved by the CWC, was implemented within two months.
 Six Chief Ministers and six Union Ministers resigned as part of the K-Plan.
 Despite Nehru's initial offer to resign, Kamaraj persuaded him to stay on, emphasizing the importance of united leadership.
 Impressed by Kamaraj's dedication and the potential of the K-Plan, Nehru championed the proposal and elevated Kamaraj to Congress President in 1964, a position he held until 1967.
 Kamaraj played a crucial role as Congress President in selecting two Prime Ministers of India, namely Lal Bahadur Shastri and Indira Gandhi, earning him the title "King Maker".